ajwilco/handy-shell-scripts/README.md

 chmod +x [script] && sudo cp [script] /usr/local/bin/
 ```

+## apts-get
+"apt: update, upgrade, cleanup."
+- Only useful on systems that use the `apt` package manager.

 ## cpf
 "Copy, Follow."
 Maybe cpcd would be a better name?